ROCm/ROCmValidationSuite/docs/install/installation.rst

 Building from source code
 ---------------------------

 RVS has been developed as an open source solution.
-You can find the source code and related documentation `here <https://github.com/ROCm/ROCmValidationSuite>`_.
+You can find the source code and related documentation in the `RVS GitHub repository <https://github.com/ROCm/ROCmValidationSuite>`_.

 Package manager installation